 Our Place, Our Future

-1,310 people completed the main survey and an additional 83 young people responded to an adapted survey featuring some of the same questions.
-This represents 1.75% of the total population of Inverclyde and is the highest number of respondents Inverclyde Alliance has ever had to an engagement process.
+1,310 people completed the main survey and an additional 83 young people responded to an adapted survey featuring some of the same questions, representing 1.75% of the total population of Inverclyde and the highest number of respondents Inverclyde Alliance had ever had to an engagement process.

-The feedback, along with a Strategic Needs Assessment analysing data about Inverclyde, has been used to develop the new Local Outcome Improvement Plan for Inverclyde.
-This is a high level, strategic document which the Inverclyde Alliance has a duty to publish.
+The feedback, along with a Strategic Needs Assessment analysing data about Inverclyde, was used to develop the new Local Outcome Improvement Plan (LOIP) for Inverclyde.
+The LOIP a high level, strategic document which the Inverclyde Alliance has a duty to publish.
 It sets out the vision, priorities and outcomes that all partners, including communities, will work together to achieve.

 The Alliance has also used the feedback from the survey to inform the development of locality plans for Port Glasgow, Greenock East and Central and Greenock South and South West in the first instance.
 The partnership has a duty to develop locality plans for the areas experiencing greatest inequalities and our data shows that it is these areas that we should focus on first.
 The plans will be available on Inverclyde Council's website once finalised.